 The cause of pilonidal cysts has been debated since they were first recognized.
 It may be present at birth and go unnoticed.
 Injury, rubbing, or skin irritation may also cause pilonidal cysts.
 It can also be caused by an ingrown hair.
-Most likely, the cause is a combination of these things.
-Because some injury or irritation can lead to pilonidal cysts, it can be more common in people who sit or drive a lot for work.
+Most likely, the cause may be a mix of these things.
+Some injury or irritation can lead to pilonidal cysts.
+So they can be more common in people who sit or drive a lot for work.

 A pilonidal cyst may be small and painless.
 If symptoms occur, they may include:

 Irritation or redness

 The cyst can swell and drain on its own.
 The swelling and drainage can come and go.

 If a pilonidal cyst isn't infected or causing problems, you may not need treatment beyond home care.
 In some cases, hair removal by shaving or laser treatment may be advised.
 Talk with your provider about your specific situation and if this is advised.
 It's not clear if hair removal is helpful in people with no symptoms.